llnl/piafs/README.md

 will be available.

 Note:
-+ The first command `autoreconf -i` needs to be run only the first time after a fresh copy of this code is downloaded.
++ The first command `autoreconf -i` needs to be run the first time after a fresh copy of this code is downloaded and any other time when there are major changes (addition/deletion of new source files and/or subdirectories).
 + The `-j <n>` is an optional argument that will use <n> threads for compiling the code.
   For example, `make -j 4`.